Design of the Times

 Lisa Anheiser, owner of LBL Events, Design & Rentals, notes that her couples are seeking, for the most part, “a less formal feel.”
 While blush, ivory, champagne and green still dominate color schemes, the ways in which these colors are being used is changing: “We have moved away from chair covers, and are going with dark wood chiavari chairs with a simple sash,” and topping tables with tall crystal candelabras, white-washed boxes, and tall mercury pilsner vases.

-Keisha Ervin, creative director for Keisha’s Kreations—where high-luster dazzle is very much in demand—mixed materials give the designer the tools she needs to give clients what they want.
-When it comes to linens, Ervin says 2017 is all about “sequins, sequins, sequins!”
+Keisha Ervin, creative director for Keisha’s Kreations—where high-luster dazzle is very much in demand—says that mixed materials give her the tools she needs to give clients what they want.
+When it comes to linens, Ervin says her brides are heavily into “sequins, sequins, sequins!”
 Meanwhile, for ceremonies and receptions with an intriguing variety of height and tone, “I’m a really big fan of clear acrylic pieces, because they’re so versatile,” she notes.
 In addition to providing support for larger arrangements, whether down the aisle or on top of a table, “They have their own unique feel, and are an easy way to create a clean, modern, high-end couture look.”
 She especially loves using clear acrylic to present “large-scale centerpieces that have tons of tulips, phalaenopsis orchids and garden roses, and I’ll tie in hanging crystals as well.”